Engin-Boot/no-oggy-in-cs-kelkardish/README.md

 ## Intention

 The world is plagued with these creatures called "oggy".
-"All names are iterated and those begining with 'oggy' are deleted."
+"All names are iterated and those beginning with 'oggy' are deleted."

 ## Method